Varun-Sethu/totris/README.md

 # Totris
 Really ugly and shoddy Tetris clone in OCaml :).
 Uses `Notty` for TUI.
+Also rotations look dumb :D.